Bifurcation of ten small-amplitude limit cycles by perturbing a quadratic Hamiltonian system: Abelian integrals of system ( )

-Then, by showing the independency of the integrals $I_{\omega_i}(h)$, the author claimed that $11$ small-amplitude limit cycles could bifurcate from the center $C_0$ after suitable cubic perturbations.
+Then, by showing the independence of the integrals $I_{\omega_i}(h)$, $1\le i\le 12$, it is claimed in~\cite{Zoladek1995} that $11$ small-amplitude limit cycles can bifurcate from the center $C_0$ after suitable cubic perturbations.

-Later, system (\ref{Eq11}) was re-investigated by using the method of focus values computation~\cite{YuHan2011}.
-Based on the computation of $\varepsilon$-order and $\varepsilon^2$-order focus values, the authors of~\cite{YuHan2011} showed that system (\ref{Eq11}) has maximal $9$ small-amplitude limit cycles bifurcating from the center $C_0$.
-This obvious difference raises a question: which conclusion is correct?
-If the result of $11$ limit cycles is not correct, then what possible mistakes were made in the article~\cite{Zoladek1995}?
-In the following, we will answer these questions.
+Later, system (\ref{Eq10}) was re-investigated by using the method of focus values computation~\cite{YuHan2011}.
+Based on the computation of $\varepsilon$-order and $\varepsilon^2$-order focus values, the authors of~\cite{YuHan2011} showed that system (\ref{Eq10}) could have $9$ small-amplitude limit cycles bifurcating from the center $C_0$.
+This obvious difference motivated us to study system (\ref{Eq5}), and finally to find that any vector of the linear space of integrals $I_{\omega}(h)=\oint_{\gamma_h}\omega/(f_1f_2)$, $\deg(\omega)\le3$, can be expressed as a linear combination of the ten integrals $I_{\omega_i}(h)$, $1\le i\le 11$, $i\neq 4$.
+In the following, we show the details.